AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-07-31-A-guide-to-making-GIFs-in-P5JS-and-Processing.md

 -->

-<h2>Sketches as GIFs</h2>
+<h2><a name='intro'>Why make GIFs from your sketches?</a></h2>
+You spent hours coding up a nice sketch in P5JS or in Processing, ironed out those last few bugs, and made it run smoothly at a crispy 50FPS... but now what?

+Share it on Twitter, of course!

+Wait a second... how do you actually do that?

-Making GIFs out of your creative coding sketches can be tedious, but there are a number of tools that come in handy for this task.
-The real hard part is making them smaller than 15mb such that they're upload-able to Twitter (where most of the cool creative coding folks are nowadays).
-More on that in a bit.
+Making GIFs out of your creative coding sketches can be tricky and tedious.
+If you haven't done it before.
+But there are a number of tools and tricks that can make our life easier in this regard.

+Actually, the really hard part is making your GIFs smaller than 15mb.
+Screw you Twitter.
+But fret not, everything in due time.
+Let's take this one step at a time.

+<h2><a name='frames'>Exporting your sketches as a series of individual frames</a></h2>

 We have a number of options to succesfully create a GIF from our p5js and processing sketches.
 Usually we'll first have to extract and save individual frames from our animation and then convert them into a complete GIF.
-We'll tackle these two steps one at a time!
+We'll tackle these two steps, one at a time!

-<h2><a name='frames'>Saving Individual Frames</a></h2>

 <h3>In Processing:</h3>
 In processing, saving an indivdiual frame is very straight forward.
-We can simply call the save("title.png"); function in the draw loop, and an image will appear in the corresponding sketch folder.
+We can simply call the save("frame.png"); function in the draw loop, and an image will appear in the corresponding sketch folder.
 Obviously, we'll have to pass a different name for each frame, otherwise we would be overwriting the same file over and over again.
 We can do this with the help of a counter that gets incremented every draw loop:

 <pre><code>int counter = 0;
 void draw(){